Proper affine actions in non-swinging representations: Additivity of Jordan projections

 By integration, we deduce that this space is also stable by~$P_{X_0, e}^+$.
 Now we know (it follows from \cite{Kna96}, Proposition~7.82~(d)) that $P_{X_0}^+ = MP_{X_0, e}^+$.
 Since~$M$ centralizes~$\mathfrak{a}$, it preserves the restricted weight space decomposition, so it stabilizes~$V^{n_i \varpi_i}_i$.
 We conclude that~$P_{X_0}^+$ stabilizes~$V^{n_i \varpi_i}_i$.

 \item The proof is completely analogous. \qedhere \end{hypothenum} \end{proof}

-In the following lemma, we denote by~$\mathcal{PS}$ the set of all parabolic spaces of~$V$; we also identify the projective space~$\mathbb{P}(V_i)$ with the set of vector lines in~$V_i$ and the projective space~$\mathbb{P}(V^*_i)$ with the set of vector hyperplanes of~$V_i$. \begin{remark} Recall (Remark~\ref{transversality_in_flag_variety}) that by Proposition~\ref{stabg=stabge}, the manifold~$\mathcal{PS}$ is diffeomorphic to~$G/P^+_{X_0}$. \end{remark} \begin{lemma} There exist two continuous maps
+In the following lemma, we denote by~$\mathcal{PS}$ the set of all parabolic spaces of~$V$; we also identify the projective space~$\mathbb{P}(V_i)$ with the set of vector lines in~$V_i$ and the projective space~$\mathbb{P}(V^*_i)$ with the set of vector hyperplanes of~$V_i$. \begin{remark} Recall (Remark~\ref{transversality_in_flag_variety}) that by Proposition~\ref{stabg=stabge}, the manifold~$\mathcal{PS}$ is diffeomorphic to~$G/P^+_{X_0}$ (in a $G$-equivariant way). \end{remark} \begin{lemma}~ \begin{hypothenum} \item For every $i \in \Pi \setminus \Pi_{X_0}$, there exists a unique pair of continuous maps